 There are some destinations that you travel to only to discover that you don’t want to share it with the rest of the world.
 We put Siargao island in that bucket.
 Except unfortunately, a lot of the world do already know about this beautiful place in the Philippines and many others have flagged it as their next must-see.

 We spent 4 days and 4 nights in Siargao (departing on the morning of the 5th day) which was sufficient time to see the main attractions and settle into the island lifestyle.
 Below, we detail our Siargao itinerary and expenses day by day.
+This post is not just a Siargao itinerary for couples; the island is a beach bum’s paradise so solo travellers will embrace the vibe quite easily.
 We unanimously agree that Siargao was our favourite stop during our Philippines trip.
 Should you visit, we have no doubt it will be your favourite too.

 Welcome to Siargao!
 The fastest way to get to Siargao is to fly with Cebu Pacific or Philippine Airlines via Cebu.
 The plane lands at Siargao Domestic Airport which is on the west side of the island.
 Transfer to accommodation will be via minivan, tricycle or taxi.
 We chose the minivan option as we had already travelled for 30 hours and were exhausted.
 The minivans are air-conditioned and we were piled in with several other travellers.
 The trip from Siargao Airport to General Luna is approximately 50 minutes.

-Most visitors to Siargao stay in General Luna or Cloud 9 in the south-east of the island.
+Most visitors to Siargao stay in General Luna or Cloud 9 in the south-east of the island where there are a range of Siargao hotels.
 General Luna is one of the larger towns where there is a multitude of shops, resorts, homestays, restaurants and tour companies.
 Cloud 9 is also one of the most popular surfing areas on the island.
-We stayed at Nine Clouds Homestay at Cloud 9.
+Our Siargao accommodation was at Nine Clouds Homestay at Cloud 9.

 Head into town to organise an island hopping boat tour.
 Before arriving in Siargao, we read some blog posts recommending tours organised by Kermit Surf Resort & Restaurant.
 Kermit arranges group tours that include the tour cost, admission fees and lunch.
 If you wish to organise a private tour, it’s best to head to independent surf stores or to wander down to the harbour to enquire in person.
 We asked for a quote from Kermit before walking down Tourism Road to try our luck.
 We arranged a private boat tour for the next day at Jose’s Surf Shop with relative ease.